alsmola/graphgrc/nist80053/au-3.md

-# AU-3 - Content of Audit Records
+# NIST 800-53v5 - AU-3 - Content of Audit Records
 - What type of event occurred;
 - When the event occurred;
 - Where the event occurred;